theandrelima/pydantic-serdes/README.md

 pydantic-serdes is a Pydantic-based tool designed to act as a conduit between serialized data and Python objects.
 It not only facilitates the transformation of complex serialized data into Python objects, but also ensures stringent data validation.
 Think of it as the coach that transports your data from the realm of serialization into the world of Python, and vice-versa, all the while maintaining the integrity and structure of your data.

+> *DISCLAMER*:
+> Please note that this package was previously named `serial_bus` until version 0.2.0.
+To improve communication and
+> disambiguation, it has been renamed to `pydantic-serdes`.

 ## Install